DavidBootle/Scoreboard/README.md

 This page can be used by the master user to change the password of any user account.

+### Delete User Account (`/users/master/deleteuser`) (GET)
+This page can only be accessed by the master user.
+Attempting to access the path without a valid authentication will result in a redirect to the login page.
+Attempting to access the path with a valid authentication but as any user other than the master user will result in a 403 (Forbidden) error.

+This page can be used by the master user to delete any user account.

 # Design
 This section covers the design of the app, including different design decisions, and how the app functions.